Brevibacterium linens

 Brevibacterium linens is a gram-positive, rod-shaped bacterium.
 It is the type species of the family Brevibacteriaceae.

 Brevibacterium linens is ubiquitously present on the human skin, where it causes foot odor.
 The familiar odor is due to sulfur-containing compounds known as S-methyl thioesters.
-The same bacterium is employed to ferment several washed-rind and smear-ripened cheeses, such as Munster, Limburger, Tilsit cheese, Port-Salut, Raclette, Livarot, Pont l'Eveque, Époisses, Wisconsin Brick, Năsal, and Pálpusztai.
+The same bacterium is employed to ferment several washed-rind and smear-ripened cheeses, such as Munster, Limburger, Tilsit cheese, Port-Salut, Raclette, Livarot, Pont l'Eveque, Époisses, Maroilles, Wisconsin Brick, Năsal, and Pálpusztai.
 It is also used in the production of blue cheese, in addition to the mold Penicillium roqueforti.
 Its aroma also attracts mosquitoes.

 The first comprehensive proteomic reference map of B. linens was published in 2013.